shihankanungo/shihankanungo.github.io/mop.md

 <summary><b>Inequalities 1.
 Problem</b></summary>
   <img src="/images/mop3p.png" width="500"/>
 </details>
 The second class was probably the best overall class that MOP will ever see.
 Evan Chen taught a class on Cubic curves.
 First he talked about Cayley-Bacharach, both cubic and quartic, then a little about the circle points, and then he went over isoptic and isopivotal cubics.
-The problems were very fun.
+However, I have no clue how to apply any of this to olympiad problems.
+The problems were very fun though.
 <details>
 <summary><b>Cubic curves.
 Problems</b></summary>
   <img src="/images/mop3pa.png" width="500"/>
 </details>
-However, I have no clue how to apply it.
-<br><br>

 We also had our first MOP test, which I did reasonably well on (expecting 750).
 I spent a lot of time on P2 with a completely wrong idea but I ultimately figured it out.
 However I didn't have time to fully finish the writeup &mdash; I got to a point where the finish is quite easy.
 Also, my solution has a small (patchable) error.
 <br><br>
 We had a 2-Sigma dinner, where they gave a presentation and also got us free boba.
 The boba was good, but Arun’s explanation of what quants do was much better than the presentation.